What lies beneath the surface

 Or could it be something deeper and more worrying.

-The victims and survivors of abuse that I have worked with, sometimes would put a brave face on things and tell everyone they’re fine.
+Individuals who experience abuse will put a brave face on things and tell everyone they’re fine.

 They don’t always notice or want to notice the cracks appearing and starting to spread.